Learn about the different types of fungi and the fungi health benefits so you can appreciate mushrooms more here!

-- Not all of them are edible, with at least 70 species of them classified as poisonous.
-Some may be poisonous at certain stages such as mushrooms puffballs.
+- Not all of them are edible fungi, with at least 70 species of them classified as poisonous.
+Some may be poisonous at certain stages such as mushroom puffballs.

 - The different types of fungi are heterotrophs, which means they cannot reproduce their own food.
 This forces them to build relationships with other organisms in their surroundings.

 How Fungi Get Their Food